ljvmiranda921/gym-lattice/README.md

 - The `trap_penalty` is only computed whenever the agent has no more moves left and is unable to finish the task.
 The episode ends, thus computing the `state_reward`, but subtracts a deduction dependent on the length of the actual sequence.

 ## Cite us!

+Are you using `gym-lattice` in your paper or project?
+Cite us!

 ```
 @misc{miranda2018gymlattice,